Brian 4.1.2025

 Bill Wetzel: Stripers don’t sleep.

-His website: surfratsball.com
+Bill’s website: surfratsball.com

 Oliver White: The Human Bucket List.